 The Institute’s mission is to contribute to the development of scholars who have a broader, deeper and critical understanding of Islam in the modern contemporary context.
 Such scholars would be better equipped to act as a bridge in developing understanding between Muslim communities and the Western societies they live in, and make positive contributions to addressing current and emerging challenges of contemporary societies.

-Set on a tranquil 9 acre site in Markfield, Leicestershire, the Institute offers a friendly and conducive environment for learning.
+Set on a tranquil 9-acre site in Markfield, Leicestershire, the Institute offers a friendly and conducive environment for learning.
 The spacious campus houses one of the largest Islamic libraries in Europe, holding over 40,000 books and journals, and has a vibrant conference centre and residential facilities.

-Since its establishment, the Institute has been keen to identify itself as a provider of outstanding higher education and successfully attained validation, originally from the University of Portsmouth followed by University of Loughborough, then from the University of Gloucestershire and currently by Newman University.
+Since its establishment, the Institute has been keen to identify itself as a provider of outstanding higher education and successfully attained validation, originally from the University of Portsmouth followed by the University of Loughborough, then from the University of Gloucestershire and currently by Newman University.
 To date, more than 750 students have graduated from the Institute.

 Our Academic Programmes